-CANDIDATE COMPETENCY EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Content-specific Pedagogical Approaches /4 PI 1.1 The teacher candidate demonstrates the ability to use content-specific methods that facilitate students' engagement with core disciplinary ideas and disciplinary practices.
-The teacher candidate's instruction is characterized by content-specific methods that align with theories of learning or research-based approaches that facilitate students' engagement with and inquiry in core disciplinary ideas and disciplinary practices.
-The teacher candidate's instruction is characterized by content-specific methods that align with theories of learning or research-based approaches that facilitate students' engagement with core disciplinary ideas, disciplinary practices, and each other.
+EXEMPLARY-4 PROFICIENT-3 DEVELOPING-2 UNSATISFACTORY-1/0 Content-specific Pedagogical Approaches /4 PI 1.1 The teacher candidate demonstrates the ability to use content-specific methods that facilitate students' engagement with core disciplinary ideas and disciplinary practices.
+The teacher candidate's instruction is characterized by content- specific methods that align with theories of learning or research- based approaches that facilitate students' engagement with and inquiry in core disciplinary ideas and disciplinary practices.
+The teacher candidate's instruction is characterized by content- specific methods that align with theories of learning or research- based approaches that facilitate students' engagement with core disciplinary ideas, disciplinary practices, and each other.
 The teacher candidate's instruction is characterized by methods that limit the opportunities for engaging students with core disciplinary ideas, disciplinary practices, or each other.
 The teacher candidate's instruction is characterized by methods that rarely align with theories of learning and do not promote ways of engaging students with core disciplinary ideas, disciplinary practices, or each other.
-Content Accuracy/4 PI 1.1 The teacher candidate demonstrates the ability to present content accurately.
-The teacher candidate's instruction presents content accurately and shows evidence of anticipating student ideas and/or struggles.
-The teacher candidate's instruction presents content accurately.
-The teacher candidate's instruction includes minor content inaccuracies.
-The teacher candidate's instruction presents significant content inaccuracies.
+Content Accuracy/4 PI 1.1 The teacher candidate's instruction presents content accurately and The teacher candidate's instruction presents content accurately.
+The teacher candidate's instruction includes The teacher candidate's instruction presents